-- Provides protection against keystroke loggers (even if an adversary captures your password using a keystroke logger, he will not be able to mount the volume without your keyfile). - May increase quality of password (and thus improve protection against brute force attacks). - Allows managing multi-user shared access (all keyfile holders must present their keyfiles before a volume can be mounted).
+- Provides protection against keystroke loggers (even if an adversary captures your password using a keystroke logger, he will not be able to mount the volume without your keyfile). - May improve protection against brute force attacks (significant particularly if the volume password is weak). - Allows managing multi-user shared access (all keyfile holders must present their keyfiles before a volume can be mounted).

-Any kind of file (for example, .txt, .exe, mp3, .avi) may be used as a TrueCrypt keyfile.
-However, we recommend that you prefer compressed files, such as .mp3, .jpg, .zip, etc. Note that TrueCrypt never modifies the keyfile contents.
+Any kind of file (for example, .txt, .exe, mp3, .avi) may be used as a TrueCrypt keyfile (however, we recommend that you prefer compressed files, such as .mp3, .jpg, .zip, etc).
+Note that TrueCrypt never modifies the keyfile contents.
 Therefore, it is possible to use, for example, five files in your large mp3 collection as TrueCrypt keyfiles (and inspection of the files will not reveal that they are used as keyfiles).